Gnacode/MLM-IV/docs/LiveShare.md

 Liveshare is an extension for VSCODE which can be activated in Github CODESPACES.

 Codespaces are dedicated servers you can setup on your Github account on which you can try the software.
-It requires you have a /devcontainer/devcontainer.json file on your repository, which we have:
+It requires you have a /devcontainer/devcontainer.json file on your repository, which is included in the MLM-IV depository:

 Devcontainer.json